AriShaked/masofon-android/README.md

 and delete : app-debug.apk

-then do again
+then on vs terminal run again

        cordova build

        cordova run android

-to see app on browser :

- cordova run browser
+       to see app on browser :   cordova run browser

 if cordova run android fails try adb uninstall <package_name>